Light Rail Across Lake Washington (East Link)

 East Link is a voter-approved project to expand light rail from downtown Seattle to the Eastside with stations serving Mercer Island, south Bellevue, downtown Bellevue, Bel-Red, and Redmond's Overlake area.
 East Link will connect to the Central Link light rail system already operating between downtown Seattle and Sea-Tac Airport.
 Central Link opened an extension to the University of Washington in early 2016, and a further extension to Northgate opens in 2021.
 Initial construction began in Bellevue in April 2016, and on Mercer Island in June 2017.
 View the location of the future Mercer Island station.

 Sound Transit convened an Independent Review Team (IRT) to assess 23 identified safety issues related to operating light rail across the floating bridge, and sought concurrence from WSDOT and FHWA.
-A user-friendly citizens' guide to these resolved technical considerations will be available in the mid-2017 from Sound Transit.
+A user-friendly citizens' guide to these resolved technical considerations was published in June 2017 by Sound Transit.

 Once all construction components are complete, Sound Transit will test and open the entire East Link corridor for passenger service in 2023.
 Sound Transit is also conducting environmental review on a future extension to downtown Redmond.